liebedragneel/my-quantum-circuit/README.md

 # my-quantum-circuit
-as beginner to qiskit, i create my first qunatum circuit
+my first qc, as a beginner to qiskit